Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 The Tourism Whistler website has lots of information about the ride.
 Buying a ticket gives a person more than just a ride in gondolas.
 The Peak 2 Peak ride by itself takes about eleven minutes.
 Another gondola ride (included in the ticket price) must be taken to get from the village to the Peak 2 Peak station.
 This ride takes around twenty-five minutes.
 These times also apply to the return journey, which needs to be kept in mind when planning a trip.
 Crowds at the stations can add to the travel time.

 In 2015, the Peak 2 Peak Gondola was awarded two Guinness World Records: "highest cable car above ground" and "the longest unsupported span between two cable car towers".
+A zipline ride (operated by another company) is available in summer for people who would like a different aerial tour.

 The Whistler area has many trails and is an interesting place for nature lovers.
 The trails range from flat ones suitable for the whole family to steep ones that require a full-day hike.
-Safety needs to be kept in mind when hiking on the more isolated trails.
+Safety needs to be kept in mind when hiking on the more isolated routes.

 The Valley Trail is a nice path for people who want to do some relatively gentle exercise while they explore Whistler.
 It's the only trail in the area that I've used (apart from the Fitzsimmons Trail).
 The path is flat and is paved except for some boardwalk sections.
 It travels around Whistler's neighbourhoods and by some lakes.
 The complete Valley Trail is more than 40 km long.
 It connects to a trail that travels across Canada.

 The Valley Trail is open to both walkers and cyclists.
-Dogs are welcome along the trail, though they must be on a leash.
+Dogs are welcome along the route, though they must be on a leash.
 Dog parks are located in some areas next to the trail, however.
 Here pets can run free.
 Whistler as a whole seems to be dog-friendly.

 In winter, some sections of the trail are maintained for walkers and fat bikers while other sections are maintained for cross country skiers.
 Fat bikes have wide tires, which helps them to move over snow.